kimrojas/cluster_setup/README.md

-# cluster_setup
+# This cluster guide is thanks to the following as basis:

-Basis: Install guide with Warewulf + Slurm (https://openhpc.community/downloads/)
+ Install guide with Warewulf + Slurm (https://openhpc.community/downloads/)

 ### 1. Requirements /  assumption
 #### - BASH command-line